ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ![newcouplers](img/newcouplings.jpg)
 <br><br>

 3. Press fit the motors into the 3D-printed housings.
 This step is expected to take some effort.
+(TODO update with photos)
 ![newnuts](img/newhousing.jpg)
 <br><br>